 Today, Australia celebrates 20 years of Harmony Week.
 This is a time for us all to celebrate the cultural diversity in our communities and organisations.
-Yet this week, given the horrific massacre of 50 people by a white supremists in Christchurch in New Zealand, Harmony Week should also be a reminder of how crucial it is that we bring people from different backgrounds together to avoid such tragedy.
+Yet this week, given the horrific massacre of 50 people by white supremacists in Christchurch in New Zealand, Harmony Week should also be a reminder of how crucial it is that we bring people from different backgrounds together to avoid such tragedy.

-Simply put, bringing people together can break down the barriers that can lead to fear and anger.
+Putting people together can break down the barriers that can lead to fear and anger.
 But, it can also have the benefit of being highly rewarding for people and the organisation.

 So what more can be done?

-- Create a space where all are welcome.
 Make sure that each person is participating equally on the team.
-Assess your meeting techniques and management styles to make sure they work for everyone involved.
+Assess your meeting techniques and management styles to ensure they work for everyone involved.

-- Over communicate - sometimes we can take for granted that because someone speaks English, they completely understand what we say but English maybe their second or even third language.
+Sometimes we can take for granted that because someone speaks English, they completely understand what we say but maybe their second or third language.
 Something acceptable for us could cause a misunderstanding.

-- Respectful culture - Create a culture where asking people to repeat themselves is not offensive.
-Always be specific and use support materials, stories, pictures to help illuminate the conversation.
+Create a culture where asking people to repeat themselves is not offensive.
+Always be specific and use support materials, stories, and pictures to help illuminate the conversation.

 Avoid slang, or words with two meanings or confusing context.
 Ask questions to ensure understanding.